Query MCP servers

-Make invocation requests on your functions and MCP servers.
+Make invocation requests on your MCP servers.

 At this time, MCP servers deployed on Blaxel are only hosted server-side and cannot be installed locally.
 Only WebSockets protocol is supported.